Swiftwater Rescue Technician Unit 1 | 3-Day Course | SRT-1

 The class is mostly field skills with minimal classroom time.
 Prerequisites are the students be in reasonable physical conditions, have basic strong swimming abilities and have current medical coverage.

-SRT has been enthusiastically received by state offices of emergency services, state fire marshals, the America Outdoors, the Colorado River Outfitters Association, the New Mexico Outfitters Association, the Royal Lifesaving Society of Canada, and many others.
+Rescue 3 International Courses have been enthusiastically received by state offices of emergency services, state fire marshals, the America Outdoors, the Colorado River Outfitters Association, the New Mexico Outfitters Association, the Royal Lifesaving Society of Canada, and many others.

 NOTE: It is the first of two classes needed for fire personnel wanting to meet the requirements of (NFPA) 1670 Standard for water at the technician level.